nitrogenfive/nitrogenfive/README.md

-- 👋 Hi, I’m @nitrogenfive
+- 👋 Hi, I’m Boba!
-- 👀 I’m interested in web development and game code
+- 👀 I’m interested in web development and front-end web development
-- 🌱 I’m currently learning HTML and GDscript
+- 🌱 I’m currently learning HTML and GDscript as well as graphic design
-- 📫 You can reach me through my tumblr, nitrogenfive.tumblr.com
+- 📫 You can reach me through my website, boba-online.neocities.org